TobyAdd/ReplayEngine/README.md

 # Note
 ReplayEngine is currently in beta development, and half of the features may not be available compared to DashReplay
+To make Internal Recorder work, you need to download and place [ffmpeg.exe](https://github.com/AnimMouse/ffmpeg-autobuild) file into Geometry Dash folder
+To make clickbot work, you need to download and place [clicks.exe](https://github.com/TobyAdd/clicks/releases) file into Geometry Dash folder
 # About
 ReplayEngine is a redesigned and improved project that offers more accurate macro recording and a more flexible interface than DashReplay
 # Download